msoe-sisyphus-sd/msoe-sis-wiki/Local-Setup-Instructions.md

 4. Run the command `nvm use 8.11.4`

 # Finishers
-1. Create soft links between each of the git repositories as their "canonical" names:
-`ln -s msoe-sisbot sisbot`
-`ln -s msoe-sisproxy sisproxy`
-`ln -s msoe-siscloud siscloud`

-2. Create the directory that sisyphus will log to:
+1. Create the directory that sisyphus will log to:
 `sudo mkdir /var/log/sisyphus`